 Women's Bible Study

-The Women's Bible Study meets bi-weekly on Saturday mornings at 10:00 AM in the Library at RPC.
+The Women's Bible Study meets bi-weekly on Saturday mornings at 10:00 AM.
 We do not meet during July and August.
 (See the Monthly Calendar for exact days.)
-Come very casual - jogging suits are welcome.
-Strong coffee will be served.
 This is a terrific way to fellowship with one another -- hearing, analyzing and discussing the Word.
 If you have questions, please contact Cynthia DeSantis.

 Men's Bible Group